The Amazing Role of a Mother

 Its story begins in 1865, when Ann Maria Reeves Jarvis decided to organize a specific day to bring together a big group of mothers.
 They gathered to exchange experiences and to debate the situation of women in a society where motherhood and its responsibilities were not yet very visible or recognized.

-However, there’s still a long way to go and rough patches to pass through in a society that’s as complex as ever, and even more demanding.
+However, there’s still a long way to go.
+There’ll be rough patches to go through.
+That’s especially true in our society, which appears to be more complex than ever and more demanding.

 Today, we’d like to invite you to think about the role of mothers in our day and age.